shuozhixu/FLAM2020-LSR/README.md

 # Local slip resistance

 Here, we calculate the local slip resistance (LSR) of edge and screw dislocations on {110}, {112}, and {123} planes in CrMoNbTa, CrNbTaW, MoNbTaV, and MoNbTaW.
 LSR is just a name for the Peierls stress in HEAs.
+For more information on LSR and Peierls stress, read [this paper](http://dx.doi.org/10.1016/j.actamat.2020.10.042).
 Since there are two types of dislocations, three types of planes, and four HEAs, you need to prepare 24 directories on your local computer and on Pod, respectively.

 ## {110} LSR of the edge dislocation in CrMoNbTa